apache/incubator-hivemall/docs/gitbook/eval/auc.md

 # Compute AUC on Hivemall

-On Hivemall, a function `auc(double score, int label)` provides a way to compute AUC for pairs of probability and truth label.
+In Hivemall, a function `auc(double score, int label)` provides a way to compute AUC for pairs of probability and truth label.

 For instance, following query computes AUC of the table which was shown above: